alextanhongpin/node-github-api/README.md

 The folder `data/user` contains the data of the users from the Github's User API endpoint.
 It has additional field compared to the results from the Github's Search API.

+The folder `data/repo` contains the data for each user's repositories.